Di-viner/LLM-Robustness-to-Irrelevant-Information/README.md

 # [COLM'24] LLM-Robustness-to-Irrelevant-Information
 Code and Data for the Paper "[How Easily do Irrelevant Inputs Skew the Responses of Large Language Models?](https://arxiv.org/abs/2404.03302)".

-We provide IrrQA based on different LLMs, including ChatGPT, GPT-4, Gemini and Llama-2-7B at [data](data) folder.
-The folder contains the data for PopQA and EntityQuestions.
+We provide IrrQA for various LLMs (ChatGPT, GPT-4, Gemini and Llama-2-7B) in the [data](data) folder, including data for PopQA and EntityQuestions.

 We also release our dataset at Hugging Face Datasets.
 Please check [here](https://huggingface.co/datasets/Siye01/IrrQA) for more details.